Safdarjung Airport: Facilities

 The headquarters of the Airports Authority of India, which functions under the Ministry of Civil Aviation and manages most of the airports in India, and the ministry itself is located in Rajiv Gandhi Bhawan on the grounds of the airport.
 The Indira Gandhi Rashtriya Uran Akademi has its Delhi liaison office in the administrative block of the airport.

 The Directorate General of Civil Aviation has its headquarters opposite of the airport.

 An office building, Udaan Bhawan, opened on the airport property in 2023.
 The Aircraft Accident Investigation Bureau (AAIB) has its head office in that building.
 Previously the AAIB head office was elsewhere on the airport property.

-There is a special link from Prime Minister residence, 7 RCR (Now 7, Lok Kalyan Marg) to Safadarjung Airport.
+There is a special link from Prime Minister residence, 7, Race Course Road, to Safadarjung Airport.
 Safdarjung airport serves as a conduit for flying VVIPs to Indira Gandhi International Airport when they travel out of Delhi.